 Metrics are parameters or comparison standards used by the NSX Advanced Load Balancer to continually monitor subsystems.
-They are used to trigger alerts, notify administrators of important information, and are the building blocks of much of configuration automation.
+They trigger alerts, notify administrators of important information, and are the building blocks of configuration automation.

 Metrics apply to one or more of the following types of objects: